jlevy/og-equity-compensation/README.md

   - After leaving the company, as long as the exercise window is open.
     - 🔸 Recall that the window is likely to [close soon](#how-options-expire) after you leave a company, often 90 days after termination.
-- **Wait until acquisition:** If the company is acquired for a large multiple of the exercise price, you may then use your options to buy valuable stock.
+- **Wait until acquisition.**
+  If the company is acquired for a large multiple of the exercise price, you may then use your options to buy valuable stock.
   However, as discussed, your shares could be worth next to nothing unless the sale price exceeds the liquidation overhang.
-- 🔸 **Secondary market:** As [discussed](#can-you-sell-private-stock), in some cases it’s possible to exercise and sell the stock in a private company directly to a private party.
+- 🔸 **Secondary market.**
+  As [discussed](#can-you-sell-private-stock), in some cases it’s possible to exercise and sell the stock in a private company directly to a private party.
   But this generally requires some cooperation from the company and is not something you can always count on.
+- **Cashless exercise.**
-- **Cashless exercise:** In the event of an IPO, a broker can allow you to exercise all of your vested options and immediately sell a portion of them into the public market, removing the need for cash up front to exercise and pay taxes.
+  In the event of an IPO, a broker can allow you to exercise all of your vested options and immediately sell a portion of them into the public market, removing the need for cash up front to exercise and pay taxes.

 🔹 Note that some of these scenarios may require significant cash up front, so it makes sense to do the math early.